User Manual

 5.2.1 Content for Dynamic QR Code

-Some specific kind of QR Code content may show up a toggle switch to activate the dynamic and tracking QR functionality.
-These are:
+QRcodeLab - online qr code generator - toggle switch to activate a dynamic QRSome specific kind of QR Code content may show up a toggle switch to activate the dynamic and tracking QR functionality.

 • Web addresses (URL)